-The HPPL plant started operating in the year 1999 under a 30-year concession.
-Located on the Limay River, in the Province of Neuquén, HPPL has an installed capacity of 285 MW distributed in 3 Kaplan type turbines, representing 0.7% of Argentina’s generation capacity.
+The HPPL plant, located in the province of Neuquén, on the Limay River, started operating in 1999 under a 30-year concession.
+HPPL has a 285 MW installed capacity distributed in 3 Kaplan-type turbines, representing 0.6% of Argentina’s total installed capacity.
 The dam is made up of loose materials with a waterproof concrete side.
-It has a total length of 1,045 m, a total height of 54 m at the deepest point of the foundation, and a crest of 480.2 m above sea level.
-Between 2000 and 2024, HPPL recorded an average annual generation of 927 GWh, with a record high of 1,430 GWh in 2006 and a record low of 494 GWh in 2016.
+It has a length of 1,045 m, a maximum height of 54 m and a crest of 480 m above sea level.
+Between 2000 and 2024, HPPL recorded an average annual generation of 912 GWh, with a record high of 1,430 GWh in 2006 and a record low of 494 GWh in 2016.
 HPPL’s concession is 100% owned by Pampa.

 *Only available in spanish